syedraza04/interviewQuestions/README.md

 Give examples
 ```
 2. What is “ES6 +A”?

 3. What is TypeScript in Angular 2?

+Typings describes contract of libraries you use.
+This allows the TypeScript compiler that what you use exist (classes, properties, ...).

 4. Why should I use Typescript ?

 5. What are Types in TypeScript?

 6. TypeScript Advantages - Pros and Cons!

 7. How to Setup and Install Typescript NPM and Angular 2

 8. What is an Interface in TypeScript?

 9. What is Functions in TypeScript?
 How many types you defined in TypeScript?
 10. TypeScript - The Fundamental Concepts!
 11. How Work Automatic Assignment of Constructor Parameters in TypeScript?